replicatedhq/kurl.sh/src/markdown-pages/add-ons/kubernetes.md

 `kubeadm` brings up the Kubernetes control plane before other add-ons are applied.

 In addition to supporting Kubernetes using `kubeadm`, kURL can install [RKE2](/docs/add-ons/rke2) and [K3s](/docs/add-ons/k3s).
-Support for both of these distributions is in beta, and more information on limitations and instructions can be found on their respective add-on pages.
+Support for both of these distributions is in beta.
+For more information about limitations and instructions, see the respective add-on pages.

 flags-table